 - Determine the subgroup size.
 The subgroup size must be large enough for the p chart; otherwise, control limits may not be accurate when estimated from the data.

 - Compute p̅ = total number of defectives / total number of samples =Σnp/Σn

-- Plot the graph with proportion on the y-axis, lots on the x-axis: Draw centerline, UCL and LCL.
+- Plot the graph with proportion on the y-axis, and lots on the x-axis: Draw the centerline, UCL, and LCL.

 - Finally, interpret the data to determine whether the process is in control.